-Conservation of wildlife in National Parks management sustainable through is essential for biodiversity management and preservation of genetic resources (Reid, 2001).
-Consequently, effective management of Parks play significant roles in ensuring the continuous presence of animals for conservation and touristic benefits.
-However, most Parks in Nigeria have challenges with monitoring and documentation of the current status of resident wildlife, due to poor funding, inadequate infrastructure, weak legislation, limited logistics, maladministration, corruption and other administrative lapses (Dore, 2001; Amusa, 2003).
-There is need for regular updating of the checklist of wild animals to ensure proper management, effective monitoring and increased availability of resources to potential tourists.
+Conservation of wildlife in National Parks through sustainable management is essential for biodiversity management and preservation of genetic resources (Reid, 2001).

+Consequently, effective management of parks play significant roles in ensuring the continuous presence of animals for conservation and touristic benefits.
+However, most parks in Nigeria have challenges with monitoring and documentation of the current status of resident wildlife.
+This is attributed to poor funding, inadequate infrastructure, weak legislation, limited logistics, maladministration, corruption, and other administrative lapses (Dore, 2001; Amusa, 2003).
+There is a need for regular updating of the checklist of wild animals to ensure proper management, effective monitoring, and increased availability of resources to potential tourists.
 Therefore, this study determined the fauna species diversity and index of Oli Complex in Kainji Lake National Park (KLNP).